COOL-cohort/COOL-site/blog/2022-1-21-the-applications-of-COOL-with-AI/index.md

 We can evaluate the effectiveness of cohort analysis with COOL and metric learning.
 There are many criteria to divide the cohorts, so how to evaluate the cohorts?
 It's a hard problem because there are no regular distance metrics and evaluations about patients and cohorts.
 We could combine COOL with metric learning to find an appropriate distance metric to measure the similarities between patients.
 Then we could measure the cohorts with the average similarities in the same cohorts and between different cohorts.
 In this way, the more similar the patients in the same cohort are and the more different the patients in different cohorts are, the better the criterion is.
 Therefore, we could perform cohort analyses as many as we want and select the most effective criterion to dig deeper.

 For example, we may have several assumptions to find what factors will influence mortality after admission to the ICU in 48 hours.
-After performing cohort analyses with COOL and viewing the heat maps and line maps, we find that age, score of APACHEⅡ, the time of invasive mechanical ventilation will influence the mortality.
+After performing cohort analyses with COOL and viewing the maps, we find that age, score of APACHEⅡ, the time of invasive mechanical ventilation will influence the mortality.
 Then we can compare the effectiveness of different factors to find exactly the most important factor.
 We may obtain tables of similarities for different factors as follows:

 The table of similarities for age: